Hemideina femorata: Other information

-The adult Hemideina femorata seem ready to mate with other adult tree weta, not just their own species.
-Some of these weta share the same tree with other weta such as Hemideina ricta.
-This attempt to mate can cause a hybridisation in the species of weta.
-This only occurs with weta found in the same geographical location, such as both weta naturally living in the south or the north.
-For example, a Wellington tree weta (Hemideina crassidens) male was placed with a Canterbury tree weta (Hemideina femorata) female, there was no attempt of them mating at all.
-It is mostly tree weta who have been found to mate like this.
+The adult Hemideina femorata seem ready to mate with other adult tree wētā, not just their own species.
+Some of these wētā share the same tree with other wētā such as Hemideina ricta.
+This attempt to mate can cause a hybridisation in the species of wētā.
+This only occurs with wētā found in the same geographical location, such as both wētā naturally living in the south or the north.
+For example, a Wellington tree wētā (Hemideina crassidens) male was placed with a Canterbury tree wētā (Hemideina femorata) female, there was no attempt of them mating at all.
+It is mostly tree wētā who have been found to mate like this.
 Hybrids of Hemideina femorata and Hemideina ricta have been found in an overlap of habitat areas in the east of the Akaroa Harbour and Banks Peninsula.

-Culturally the Maori people of New Zealand would refer to the weta as "the devil who comes in the night" Also the Maori would use them as a source of protein.
+Culturally the Māori people of New Zealand would refer to the wētā as "the devil who comes in the night" Also the Māori would use them as a source of protein.